 - Adults with physical or learning disabilities

 - Adults with speech, language or communication difficulties

-- Isolated members of a community reasonably requiring additional support, for example foreign nationals who cannot communicate in English or people who live alone.
+- Isolated members of a community reasonably require additional support, for example, foreign nationals who cannot communicate in English or people who live alone.

 Vulnerable members of society may suffer medical negligence whilst under the care of GPs, public or private hospitals, care homes, private carers and/or mental health facilities.